• Skip to primary navigation

 Cheat’s Mince Pies with a Secret Twist

-Cheat's Mince Pies with a Secret Twist make the most of shop bought pastry and mincemeat with the gourmet addition of almonds, brandy and a dollop of cottage cheese!
+Cheat's Mince Pies with a Secret Twist make the most of ready-made pastry and mincemeat with the gourmet addition of almonds, brandy and a spoonful of cottage cheese!
 Just delicious!

 Cuisine British